-Washington, D.C. is one of the best cities in the world to be a student.
-With a mass of scholars research agencies, think tanks, international government organizations, and museums, D.C. is home to a vibrant academic culture.
+Washington, DC, is one of the best cities in the world to be a student!
+With a mass of scholars research agencies, think tanks, international government organizations, and museums, DC is home to a vibrant academic culture.
 The international population allows residents to meet people from across the world and experience elements of a variety of cultures.
 As a hub for students and young professionals, there is always something to do.
-Washington, D.C. boasts active music, art, food, sports, and theater scenes.
-Georgetown students take advantage of all that the D.C. area has to offer, as well as the many cultural, academic, and social events hosted by the University.
+Washington, DC, boasts active music, art, food, sports, and theater scenes.
+Georgetown students take advantage of all that the DC area has to offer, as well as the many cultural, academic, and social events hosted by the university.Back to Top

-Georgetown students often live in the neighborhoods listed in the chart and shown on the map below.
-Students also live in other neighborhoods, typically along Metro lines, including the Red Line in the NW quadrant of Washington and the Blue and Yellow Lines in Arlington, VA and Alexandria, VA.
-Virginia (VA) is located just across the Potomac River from campus.
+Georgetown students often live in the neighborhoods listed below.
+Students also live in other neighborhoods, typically along Metro subway lines, including the Red Line in the northwest (NW) quadrant of Washington, DC, and the Blue and Yellow Lines in Arlington and Alexandria, Virginia, located just across the Potomac River from the main Georgetown University campus.

 - Ballston, VA

 - Courthouse, VA

 - Glover Park